rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

     $ adop phase=cutover
     $ adop phase=cleanup cleanup_mode=full

-### ADOP command tips
+### adop command tips

-This section touches on a few useful ADOP commands.
+This section provides a few useful adop utility commands.

-#### ADOP and the concurrent manager
+#### adop and the concurrent manager

 The Oracle concurrent managers are primarily responsible for ensuring that the applications are not overwhelmed by governing the flow of requests.

-The ADOP cutover starts by requesting a concurrent manager shutdown and then waits for in-progress requests to complete.
+The adop cutover starts by requesting a concurrent manager shutdown and then waits for in-progress requests to complete.

-If Concurrent Manager does not shutdown within the specified time limit, remaining concurrent requests are killed and the cutover proceeds.
+If the concurrent manager does not shutdown within the specified time limit, the remaining concurrent requests are killed and the cutover proceeds.

-To specify how long to wait for the existing concurrent processes to finish running before shutting down the Internal Concurrent Manager, run the ``cutover cm_wait`` command.
-In the following example, the cm wait time is 10 minutes.
-By default, ADOP waits indefinitely for in-progress concurrent requests to finish.
+To specify how long to wait for the existing concurrent processes to finish running before shutting down the Internal Concurrent Manager (the master manager), run the ``cutover cm_wait`` command.
+In the following example, the ``cm_wait`` time is 10 minutes.
+By default, adop waits indefinitely for in-progress concurrent requests to finish.

     adop phase=cutover cm_wait=10

-The ``mtrestart=no`` command stops and does not the application tier restart services, as shown in the following example:
+The ``mtrestart=no`` command stops and does not enable the application tier restart services, as shown in the following example:

     adop phase=cutover cm_wait=10 mtrestart=no

-#### ADOP hotpatch
+#### adop hotpatch

-In hotpatch mode, ADOP applies the patch to the run edition while application services are still running.
+In hotpatch mode, adop applies the patch to the run edition while application services are still running.
 In this mode, the patch process cannot be aborted.

 The following example initiates a patch in hotpatch mode: